 - Bill Goldberg dropped his first name during his monster push in WCW.

-- TNA's Kazarian used to be called Frankie Kazarian, but dropped the first name.
+- TNA's Kazarian is actually called Frankie Kazarian, but dropped the first name officially while wrestling in TNA.
+Keeps it everywhere else, though.

 - Inexplicably, during his 2009-10 run with TNA, "The Fallen Angel" Christopher Daniels (aka 'Curry Man') was billed simply as 'Daniels'.